casasin/htools3_extension/docs/_glyphs/metrics/copy-margins.md

 target
 : destination font and layer

-left and right
+left / right
-: select which margins will be copied
+: select which margins to copy

 copy
-: copy margins from source glyphs to the target layer
+: copy margins from source to target glyphs
 </div>

 </div>